ksu-is/FakeInfoDetector/README.md

 - Takes in information such as a article or link you might be skeptical about
 - Runs that information through multiple systems
-- Detects if the information is real or fake by judging if there's keywords that will set it off
+- Detects if the information is real or fake by digging into it.